Investing in Research

 The NIH-supported discovery that Alzheimer’s pathology is present in the brain many years before symptoms appear opened the door for early intervention and raised hopes that primary prevention of the disease may be possible.
 New projects are testing a number of approaches:

-- Drug therapies to prevent Alzheimer’s.
+Drug therapies to prevent Alzheimer’s.
 The NIH-supported Alzheimer's Prevention Initiative (API), established in 2012, is intended to start evaluating promising experimental treatments in people who, based on their genetic background and age, are at the highest imminent risk of Alzheimer’s.
 This includes members of the world's largest extended family of early-onset Alzheimer’s mutation carriers in Medellin, Colombia.
 The API aims to help establish the biological measurements and accelerated regulatory approval pathway needed to rapidly evaluate promising prevention therapies and to find therapies that work as quickly as possible.
 The first API trial is a 5-year study of crenezumab to see if it can prevent cognitive decline.
 The drug is designed to bind to and possibly clear abnormal amounts of amyloid protein in the brains of people with Alzheimer’s (1RF1AG041705-01A1).
 For more information about the Colombian research, view this webinar video .
 The webinar was hosted by the NIH Fogarty Center as part of its “Brain Disorders in the Developing World” program.

 We want to treat Alzheimer’s in people for whom the disease has already taken hold.